-The rule proponent sought to address these issues by proposing a rule that would rationalise these processes, integrating the management of all retail market procedures under a single framework to be specified outside of the rules.
+The rule proponent sought to address these issues by proposing a rule that would rationalise these processes by integrating the management of all retail market procedures under a single framework, to be specified outside of the rules.
 This new process would be managed by AEMO.

 The Commission has determined not to make the rule as proposed.
-It is not satisfied that the proposed rule will, or is likely to, contribute to the achievement of the NEO.
+It is not satisfied that the proposed rule would, or would be likely to, better contribute to the achievement of the NEO than the current arrangements.
 This is because the Commission is not satisfied that a case has been made to shift the control of B2B procedures to AEMO, or that shifting control would lead to better outcomes with respect to B2B decisions.

 B2B procedures are related to communications between participants for the purpose of carrying out their day-to-day operations, and do not involve AEMO or otherwise directly affect the wholesale market or settlement processes.
 Such communications are an important back-office function and changes to these procedures can significantly affect business costs.
+However the direct costs of the IEC, and the costs associated with implementing changes in accordance with the B2B procedures, are ultimately borne by the participants themselves.
 The Commission is therefore satisfied that the interests and incentives on industry to make efficient decisions in this area are likely to be stronger than those of AEMO.

 The Commission does not share the rule proponent's concerns regarding the accountability for making B2B procedures.
 The Commission notes that there is a high level of informal engagement between the IEC and AEMO, and that AEMO may object to the IEC's recommendations where they would be perceived to conflict with the Market Settlement and Transfer Solutions (MSATS) procedures.
-The Commission has not been persuaded that any additional safeguards are currently necessary.
+The Commission is not persuaded that any additional safeguards are currently necessary.

-The rule proponent suggests that further streamlining of these different procedural frameworks would be beneficial; however the Commission is not convinced that the benefits of improved administrative efficiency outweigh other considerations, such as appropriate decision making.
+The rule proponent suggests that further streamlining of these different procedural frameworks would be beneficial; however the Commission is not convinced that the benefits of improved administrative efficiency would outweigh other considerations, such as appropriate decision making.
 The current stand-alone B2B arrangements represent an expedient way of giving effect to the IEC's independent functions.